kaifmohd63/flask-github-actions/README.md

-# this is a repo for gcp project
+# Flask App

+- This Application is written in python
+- It shall be deployed on GKE